ugurkocde/intunemacadmins/src/content/docs/Frequently Asked Questions/FAQ.md

 ## 6. Can I enroll a MacOS Device in Intune without ABM?

 Yes, you can enroll a MacOS Device in Intune without ABM.
 You can use the Company Portal App to do so.
 Devices added this way will have the "Personal" Ownership Type in Intune.
 The enrollment could therefore be blocked by your device enrollment restrictions.

+BUT: Not having the device in ABM means the device is not supervised and therefore the user could wipe a machine and/or remove your MDM profile.